Managing Attendance Policy

 5.1.6.
 On returning to work, employees should attend a return to work discussion with their manager to ensure that they are fully supported in their return.

-5.2.1 Managers should support a positive wellbeing culture by taking proactive steps to create a safe and healthy working environment for their employees and by addressing any health or attendance related issues at the earliest opportunity.
+5.2.1 Managers should support a positive wellbeing culture by taking proactive steps to create a safe and healthy working environment for their employees and by addressing any health or attendance related concerns at the earliest opportunity.
 This can include considering or implementing adjustments to support employees to attend work and/or carry out their duties.

 5.2.2 Heads of Service/School/Directors of RI should monitor attendance levels in their respective areas and ensure appropriate action is taken in response to any identified trends.
 This may include ensuring the Managing Attendance Policy is being applied fairly and consistently or considering proactive health & wellbeing initiatives to address emerging health issues.